 Why I Like Body Part Measurements Over the Scale

 Muscle weighs the same as fat but does not take up as much space(muscle tissue is more dense than fat tissue), which means you could lose a ton of fat and not lose much weight if you’ve been putting on lean muscle mass.
 What commonly happens when people begin a new fitness program is they lose fat and replace it with muscle.
 This means the scale could remain the same even though you’ve lost five pounds of fat and replaced it with five pounds of muscle.
-A good thing to always remember is this: losing inches is a better tracker of success than losing a ton of weight.
+A good thing to always remember is this: losing inches is great tracker of success!

 Taking your body part measurements will let you know if you are building muscle and losing fat, while a scale only measure body weight is just not smart enough to figure that out.
 You’ll know this by your body part measurements getting smaller while the scale number doesn’t go down too much.
 This is how I was able to tell that BBL was really toning my body.
 Even though I would only lose a little more than a pound a week, if I was losing inches, I knew I was on the right track.